Crichtonpelta: Description

 Arbour established several distinguishing traits.
 One of these was an autapomorphy, unique derived trait: the apex of the (quadrato)jugal, or cheek, horn, is pointing upwards.
 Also a unique combination of in themselves not unique traits is present.
 The upper snout armour forms an amorphous mass, not clearly separated into distinctive tiles.
 The jugal bone is deeper than that of Pinacosaurus.
 The skull roof is not notched at the lacrimal bone as in Pinacosaurus grangeri.
 The squamosal horns are shorter than those of Pinacosaurus mephistocephalus.
 However, these horns are longer and more pointed than those of Gobisaurus or Shamosaurus.
 The point of the cheek horn is located on the rear edge.
 The transverse crest on the top of the rear skull has two points.

-The holotype of Crichtonpelta is somewhat larger than Crichtonsaurus, itself about three to four metres long.
-It is uncertain whether Crichtonpelta already possessed a tail club.
+The holotype of Crichtonpelta is somewhat larger than Crichtonsaurus, itself about 3 to 4 m long.
+It is uncertain whether the animal already possessed a tail club.